On Generating Transferable Targeted Perturbations: Conclusion

 \section{Conclusion}

 We proposed a new generative approach that can learn to model transferable target-specific perturbations.
 Given an image from any source class, our approach can synthesize perturbations that lead to its misclassification on a variety of black-box target models.
 The core of our approach is an instance-adaptive generator function that is learned using a novel loss formulation.
-Our loss specifically focuses on matching the distribution-level statistics of perturbed source and target samples.
+Our loss focuses on matching the distribution-level statistics of perturbed source and target samples.
 By its design, our approach can work with both supervised and unsupervised representations.
 We demonstrate impressive transferability rates across a range of attack settings compared to state-of-the-art.
-We also present a detailed ablation analysis to study component-wise performance breakdown.
-Our results advocate for the use of global loss functions defined over distributions to craft highly transferable adversarial noise patterns.
+Our results advocate for the use of global loss functions defined over distributions to craft highly transferable adversarial patterns.
+In future work, we plan to extend proposed method to other model families such as vision transformers \cite{naseer2021improving,naseer2021intriguing,khan2021transformers}.

 { } \thesection{Appendix \Alph{section}} [ \begin{@twocolumnfalse}

 \end{@twocolumnfalse} ]

 We study the effect of augmentations and ensemble learning by analysing class-wise transferability in ~\ref{sec: sup_per_class_analysis}.
 We further discuss on why augmentations and ensemble learning leads to more transferable targeted patters in ~\ref{subsec: why_augs} \& \ref{subsec: why_ensemble}.
 We then present the vulnerability of batchnorm to black-box targeted perturbations in \ref{sec: sup_batchnorm}.
 In \ref{sec: skip_connections_and_linear_backpropagation}, we analyze the effect of linear back-propagation of gradients \cite{guo2020backpropagating} and using more gradients from skip connections \cite{wu2020skip} on the targeted attack transferability.
 For the sake of completeness, we report the drop in clean accuracy caused by different defenses including input processing methods (JPEG, Median Blur, and NRP), adversarial training, and stylized training in \ref{sec: sup_clean_acc_vs_defenses}.
 Names of 100 target classes are provided in \ref{sec: sup_target_names}.
 Finally, we present visual illustrations to showcase different targeted adversarial patterns found by our method, \ours (Transferable Targeted Perturbations), in \ref{sec: sup_visual_demo}.